 laminating machine and laminating pouches

-Simple Happy Halloween Stained Glass Windows
+Simple Stained Glass Windows

 This is the easiest window Peakles has made and was great fun too.
 Peakles used the scissors to cut up the paper, and she then placed them into the laminating pouches.
 If you have a toddler, then you may want to let them tear up the tissue paper rather than cut it.
 Once the bags were fully covered we laminated it to make our stained glass panels.
-We then took some black paper, cut out some letters to make the word ‘Boo!’ and added this to our first panel.
+After that we took some black paper, cut out some letters to make the word ‘Boo!’ and added this to our first panel.

 More Halloween Window Ideas